Circus Circus has stood the test of time – A rarity in Las Vegas, a city that loves to implode its icons.

 Adventuredome Theme Park: Circus Circus’ signature kid-friendly activity is the indoor Adventuredome Theme Park.
 Inside, you’ll find 25 rides that range from tame to thrilling.

-Passes for those over 48″ tall are $60 and the price drops to $30 if you measure in under that threshold.
+Passes for those over 48″ tall are $60, and the price drops to $30 if you measure in under that mark.

-I recently stopped into Circus Circus’ Adventuredome and was impressed with the quality of the offering.
+I stopped into Circus Circus’ Adventuredome recently, and remain impressed.
+It’s the best-maintained part of the resort, and legit fun.

 Midway and Arcade: At the midway, get your competitive juices flowing by playing your favorite carnival games for prizes.